 To extract data with different criteria or conditions in Microsoft Excel, the combination of INDEX and MATCH functions is best suited so far.
 In this article, you’ll get to learn how you can use these INDEX and MATCH functions together with 3 different criteria in Excel with proper illustrations.

-4 Uses of INDEX MATCH with 3 Criteria in Excel
+INDEX MATCH with 3 Criteria in Excel: 4 Uses

 1. INDEX MATCH with 3 Criteria in Excel (Array Formula)